Stability Conditions for 3-fold Flops: Flops via Noncommutative Methods

 \begin{dfn} Fix the modifying module $N$ from \eqref{ass modi}.
-The exchange graph $\EG(N)$ is defined as follows.
-The vertices are the isomorphism classes of all iterated mutations of $N$, and two vertices are joined by an edge if and only if the corresponding modifying modules are related by a mutation at an indecomposable summand.
-The exchange graph $\EG_0(N)$ is the full subgraph whose vertices correspond to CM modules. \end{dfn} Alternatively, $\EG_0(N)$ can be obtained from $N$ by considering only those iterated mutations where $i\neq 0$.
+Write $\Mut(N)$ for the set of isomorphism classes of all iterated mutations of $N$, and $\Mut_0(N)$ for the subset consisting of those iterated mutations of $N$ at only the $(i\neq0)$-th summands.
+The exchange graph $\EG(N)$ is the graph whose vertices are the elements of $\Mut(N)$, and two vertices in $\EG(N)$ are joined by an edge if and only if the corresponding modifying modules are related by a mutation at an indecomposable summand.
+The exchange graph $\EG_0(N)$ is the full subgraph whose vertices are the elements of $\Mut_0(N)$. \end{dfn} Alternatively, the exchange graph $\EG_0(N)$ is the full subgraph whose vertices correspond to CM modules.
 We once and for all fix a decomposition $N=R\oplus N_1\oplus \hdots\oplus N_n$, where $N_0=R$.
 Via the Coxeter-style combinatorics in Section~\ref{hyperplane section}, this fixed decomposition induces an ordering on the summands of all other elements $L$ of $\Mut_0(N)$, such that locally crossing a wall locally labelled $s_i$ always corresponds to replacing the $i$th summand.
 In this way, there is a global labelling on the edges of both $\EG_0(N)$ and $\EG(N)$ using the sets $\{s_1,\hdots,s_n\}$ and $\{s_0,s_1,\hdots,s_n\}$ respectively.

 The mutation of a modifying $R$-module $L$ gives rise to a derived equivalence between $\Gamma\colonequals \End_R(L)$ and $\upnu_i\Gamma\colonequals \End_R(\upnu_i L)$, induced by a tilting bimodule $T_i$.
 Since $R$ is isolated, in fact $T_i=\Hom_R(L,\upnu_iL)$ by \cite[6.14]{IW1}, and the following functor is an equivalence: